 The OPCA movement has many different abstract speculations regarding the validity of the title of the Queen of Australia, most of these false premises are based in a misconception of the changes that had occurred in the constitutional relations between the United Kingdom and Australia.
 The Queen’s current Australian title is in fact completely valid within constitutional theory.
 The amendments made by the Whitlam Government to the Royal Style and Titles Act in 1973 are merely a reflection of decisions previously made throughout all the former colonies at the Imperial Conferences prior to the adoption of the Statute of Westminster, which was decades before the amendments were made by his government.

-The “Crown of the United Kingdom of Great Britain and Ireland” that appears on the Preamble to the Australian Constitution, ceased to exist after the Anglo-Irish treaty of 1922 1 put an end to the union of Great Britain and Ireland, creating a smaller dominion of which George V remained King.
-The Imperial Conference in 1926 2 proposed a change to the Royal style and titles designated for King George V.
+The “Crown of the United Kingdom of Great Britain and Ireland” that appears on the Preamble to the Australian Constitution, ceased to exist after the Anglo-Irish treaty of 1922 put an end to the union of Great Britain and Ireland, creating a smaller dominion of which George V remained King.
+The Imperial Conference in 1926 proposed a change to the Royal style and titles designated for King George V.

 “The title of His Majesty the King is of special importance and concern to all parts of His Majesty’s Dominions.
 Twice within the last fifty years has the Royal Title been altered to suit changed conditions and constitutional developments.
 The present title, which is that proclaimed under the Royal Titles Act of 1901, is as follows: — “George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas King, Defender of the Faith, Emperor of India.”
 Some time before the Conference met, it had been recognised that this form of title hardly accorded with the altered state of affairs arising from the establishment of the Irish Free State as a Dominion.
 It had been further ascertained that it would be in accordance with His Majesty’s wished that any recommendation for change should be submitted to him as the result of the discussion at the Conference.
 We are unanimously of the opinion that a slight change is desirable, and we recommend that, subject to His Majesty’s approval, the necessary legislative action should be taken to secure that His Majesty’s title should henceforward read: “George V, by the Grace of God, of Great Britain and Ireland and of the British Dominions beyond the Seas King, Defender of the Faith, Emperor of India.”

 The “Crown of the United Kingdom of Great Britain and Ireland” became the “Crown of the United Kingdom of Great Britain and Northern Ireland”.
 The Parliament in Westminster ceased to represent all of Ireland, which required a change in its style.
 Therefore, the Royal and Parliamentary Titles Act 1927 (17 Geo 5 c.
-4) 3 changed the style of Parliament, which would “hereafter be known as and styled the Parliament of the United Kingdom of Great Britain and Northern Ireland”.
+4) changed the style of Parliament, which would “hereafter be known as and styled the Parliament of the United Kingdom of Great Britain and Northern Ireland”.
 The change was incorporated in the Statute of Westminster 1931.

 “An Act to give effect to certain resolutions passed by Imperial Conferences held in the years 1926 and 1930.
 Whereas the delegates of His Majesty’s Governments in the United Kingdom, the Dominion of Canada, the Commonwealth of Australia, the Dominion of New Zealand, the Union of South Africa, the Irish Free State and Newfoundland, at Imperial Conferences holden at Westminster in the years of our Lord nineteen hundred and twenty-six and nineteen hundred and thirty did concur in making the declarations and resolutions set forth in the Reports of the said Conferences.
 And whereas it is meet and proper to set out by way of preamble to this Act that, inasmuch as the Crown is the symbol of the free association of the members of the British Commonwealth of Nations, and as they are united by a common allegiance to the Crown, it would be in accord with the established constitutional position of all the members of the Commonwealth in relation to one another that any alteration in the law touching the Succession to the Throne or the Royal Style and Titles shall hereafter require the assent as well of the Parliaments of all the Dominions as of the Parliament of the United Kingdom.”